Configuration

 Switching frequency

 This parameter adjusts the switching frequency of the inverter.
-This impacts the sampling frequency which is the update frequency of the PWM duties.
-In case of the F-SIC the sampling frequency is 2 times of the switching frequency.
-Increasing this number will reduce current ripple of the motor, but introduce switching losses and vica versa.
+This impacts the sampling frequency, which is the update frequency of the PWM duties.
+From firmware v7.2 onwards, the sampling frequency equals the switching frequency.
+In firmware v7.1 the sampling frequency was twice the switching frequency.
+Increasing this number will reduce current ripple of the motor, but introduce switching losses and vice versa.
 The switching frequency also impacts other parameters of the controlling.
 Only change this parameter if you have a specific reason to do that or recommended by DTI support.

 Fault stop time